tvs/pacific/docs/tkg-service/cluster-lifecycle/rolling-update.md

 type: Opaque
 ```

-During control plane upgrade, there is a dance where the replacement `Machine`
+During control plane upgrade, there is a chance where the replacement `Machine`
 is brought up, and once it is healthy, the `OwnerReference` is updated to
 reference the new `Machine's` `KubeadmConfig`.
 There have previously been two
 scenarios where those `Secrets` were lost during the upgrade process because